abdulrehman1215/bartpy2/docs/source/sampling.rst

 Samplers
 ========

-At the core, BartPy's sampling is a Gibbs sampler in which each step looks like:
+At the core, bartpy2's sampling is a Gibbs sampler in which each step looks like:

 For each tree:
    Sample a mutation to the tree